 The education program is built around a concept of individualized instruction.
 The residents attend a self-contained classes located at the Breckenridge High School taught by Core content teachers and EBD/LD teachers.
 Valley Lake staff help supervise the classroom and also provide tutorial assistance.
 Residents can also earn mainstream classes based upon behavior and school progress.
 Some may have the opportunity to make up classes or credits that they may have missed.
 Students may also work towards GED completion.
 Summer school sessions are held each summer.
 Valley Lake students have classroom access to accelerated math, reading, and writing programs.

 Valley Lake recognizes the importance of family involvement.
 Family involvement serves as a motivator, source of information, support for staff and son, and a part of the discharge planning.
 Positive family involvement is encouraged and appreciated.
 We encourage calls, letters, and visits.
 Sunday afternoons are designated as family time at Valley Lake.
 Residents in the traditional program with acceptable behaviors can earn home visits every other weekend.

 Weekly group sessions are held in which residents work on various topics from decision making to interpersonal skills.
 An integrated cognitive behavior change curriculum is used to address and identify problem behaviors and attitudes.
 The concept is integrated into the every day living practices at the Valley-Lake Boy's Home.
 Group participation is required for all residents.
 Facilitators for weekly group are provided by Birchwood Counseling and Breckenridge Rape and Abuse Crisis Center.

-Each resident is assigned an individual Case Manager, who will be responsible for maintaining contact with referring agencies and parents.
+Each resident is assigned an individual Case Manager.
+He or she will be responsible for maintaining contact with referring agencies and parents.
 The Case Manager will work to develop an individualized program that is responsive to the needs of each resident.
 Cognitive behavior curriculum is worked on with each resident on an individual basis.
 Staffings are held after 30 days of placement to evaluate progress.

 Medical/Mental Health Needs